-The political corruption and violence didn't speak well for the virtue that the Roman people thought belonged to their state.
-In addition to his mendacity concerning the maintenance of the Republic, and starting Rome on a new course of political ruination, the first emperor, Augustus Caesar, started a crusade to maintain Rome's morality.
+The political corruption and violence during Rome's republic didn't speak well for the virtue that the Roman people thought belonged to their state.
+In addition to his mendacity concerning the maintenance of the Republic and his making Rome great again, the first emperor, Augustus Caesar, started a crusade to maintain Rome's morality.
 He tried setting an example by dressing without extravagance and by living in a modest house.
 He called for the worship of those gods he thought had given him victory in battle, especially Apollo.
 He forbade the worship of the Egyptian goddess Isis, and he forbade Druidism and fortune telling.
 He tried to persuade one of the foremost writers of his time, the poet Horace, to create a work comparable to Homer's Iliad that would inspire Romans to the worship of the state's gods and give the Romans pride in their history and their race.
 Horace was not interested, but the poet Virgil was.
 Virgil wrote the Aeneid, a story about the gods and the founding of the Roman race, a myth about their having descended from Trojans who had fled the flames of Troy.

-To further what he saw as morality, Augustus had prostitution taxed, and he made homosexuality a punishable offense.
+To further what he saw as morality, Augustus taxed prostitution, and he made homosexuality a punishable offense.
 Adultery remained a crime, but it was no longer commonly punished by death.
 An adulterous wife and her lover could now be banished to different islands, with the woman obliged to wear the kind of short tunic worn by prostitutes.

-Augustus had his own daughter, Julia, punished for adultery.
-This involved the new method of passing power to a new generation, the problem of succession that in democracies involves popular elections.
-Augustus was intent on keeping power within his family (as was common with the monarchism so detested by the Romans).
+For Augustus a succession problem developed into a moral issue.
+Augustus was intent on keeping power within his family (as was common with the monarchism that had been detested by the Romans).
 After Julia's two previous husbands had died (each of whom had been designated as heir to Augustus's power) Augustus arranged a marriage between Julia and a newly adopted son and prospective heir, Tiberius.
 For this, Tiberius had to leave a happy marriage.
 The marriage between Tiberius and Julia turned out to be an unhappy match.
 Tiberius was often away, and Julia searched for love and sexual gratification outside her marriage.
 Augustus heard of her infidelities.
-He threatened here with death, but instead he sent her to an island prison from which she was never to return, and he spoke of her as a disease of his flesh.
+He threatened her with death.
+Then he sent her to an island prison from which she was never to return, and he spoke of her as a disease of his flesh.